Pax3l/alphabase.ai/README.md

 Official website: http://alphabase.ai

-This is the alpha version for the alphabase.ai website.
+This respository contains the alpha version for the alphabase.ai website.
 Alphabase.ai is an artificial intelligence competition, intended to predict stock market trends to make profit.